 Build a Platform for Business in the South Pacific

 Doing business in New Zealand can act as a platform to expand to other nations in the South Pacific.
 New Zealand has free-trade agreements with 16 other World Trade Organization members in the region, including attractive markets like Singapore, Hong Kong, and South Korea.

 If a company plans to expand into the region, doing business in New Zealand can help the organization gain easier entry into surrounding countries.
 New Zealand’s low regulatory burden, developed economy, and primarily western culture make the country an excellent platform for Western nations to jump into the region.

 Businesses based outside of New Zealand should consider developing a local partnership with a global expertise to help them achieve more fruitful operations in the country.
 Local partnerships can provide expertise, share costs, and make entry into New Zealand much easier.

-If a company needs to get into a market quickly and needs help establishing a legal presence or obtaining work permits for New Zealand, it can work with an International PEO (Professional Employer Organization) provider.
+If a company needs to get into a market quickly and needs help establishing a legal presence or obtaining work permits for New Zealand, it can work with a global Employer of Record provider.
 These employment solution providers help companies gain a legal presence in-country without the risks of in-house compliance maintenance.
 In addition, they help companies gain a better understanding of the local labor climate to help them stay compliant, mitigate risks, and develop more prosperous business operations in New Zealand.

 When expanding into New Zealand, these tips can help you craft a strategy to do business on this island nation compliantly and successfully.
-Contact Velocity Global to learn about the benefits of using our International PEO solution for your global expansion to New Zealand.
+Contact Velocity Global to learn about the benefits of using our Employer of Record solution for your global expansion to New Zealand.